 NEGOTIABLE CERTIFICATES OF DEPOSIT issued by a nationally or state chartered bank, a savings association or a federal association, a state or federal credit union, or by a federally licensed or state licensed branch of a foreign bank.
 The amount of a negotiable certificate of deposit insured up to the FDIC limit does not require any credit ratings.
 Any amount above the FDIC insured limit must be issued by institutions which have short term debt obligations rated "A-1" or its equivalent or better by at least one NRSRO; or long-term obligations rated in a rating category of "A" or its equivalent or better by at least one NRSRO.
 No more than 30% of the total portfolio may be invested in negotiable certificates of deposit and no more than 5% of the portfolio may be invested in any single issuer.
-The maximum maturity shall not be greater than 5 years
+The maximum maturity shall not be greater than 5 years specified amount.

-REPURCHASE AGREEMENTS (Repos) allow a purchase of securities by a local agency; by agreement, the seller will repurchase the securities on or before a specified date and for a specified amount.
 The maturity should not exceed ninety days.
 Repos should only be purchased when a purchase agreement is executed with a bank in which the underlying security shall have a market value of at least: 102% for U.S. Treasuries or 105% for U.S. Agencies of the funds borrowed.
 Pledged securities must be held by a third party custodian.
 The issuing counter party shall be rated in a rating category of "AA" or its equivalent or better by nationally recognized rating services (Standard and Poor's and Moody's).